Yolean/kafka-topics-copy/README.md

+# [NOT WELL TESTED YET / USE ONLY FOR POC PURPOSES]

 # Kafka Topics Copy

 Copy a Kafka Topic within the same Kafka Cluster.
 Useful for reducing the number of partitions for a topic.